 Rani Lakshmi Bai Contributions in Indian Freedom Struggle

-10 Points about Rani Lakhmi Bai Role in the 1857 Revolt
+10 Points about Rani Lakshmi Bai Role in the 1857 Revolt

-- Lord Dalhousie sought to annex Jhansi when the Maharaja died applying the Doctrine of a lapse since the king did not have any natural heir.
+- Lord Dalhousie (Born on April 22, 1812)sought to annex Jhansi when the Maharaja died applying the Doctrine of Lapse since the king did not have any natural heir.

 - As per this, the Rani was granted an annual pension and asked to leave the fort of Jhansi.